7 Facts You Didn’t Know About the History of Kayaking in Gatlinburg

 1. Kayaks are at least 4,000 years old.

+The history of kayaking dates back at least 4,000 years.
 If you happen to find yourself in Munich, Germany, you can see the world’s oldest surviving kayaks in the North American section of the Museum Five Continents.
-These kayaks are from the year 1577!
+These kayaks are from the year 1577.

 2. Kayaks were invented by the native people of Arctic North America.